Chapter 15: Further Developments

-'You do realise that the Department of Education in the Ministry needs to be informed of any changes to the curriculum,' said Sirius, amused.
+'You do realise that the Department of Magical Education needs to be informed of any changes to the curriculum,' said Sirius, amused.

 Beth had already gone back to concentrating on her floating feather.
 'They'll be receiving my proposal shortly,' she said distractedly.
-'First years should be able to protect themselves.'
+'After all, first years should be able to protect themselves.'

 Footsteps and voices brought the conversation to a screeching halt.
 Beth slipped her wand into her robes and lay down, giving the covers a deft flick to remove the feathers.
-Her abandoned feather was quickly lost amongst the thousands of others that billowed out in all directions before fluttering to the ground.
+Her own feather was lost amongst the thousands of others that billowed out in all directions before drifting to the ground.

 The doors to the hospital wing swung open to admit Madam Pomfrey.
-There was a moment of silence while she stared around in shock, and then she found her voice.
+There was a moment of silence while she stared at the cloud of feathers.
+She found her voice mere seconds later.